Bhutan Visitor Guide

 The following allowances are per person for bring items into Bhutan:

-- 1 litre bottle of spirits or wine (rigidly enforced)
+- Two litres of spirits or wine (rigidly enforced)

 Please note:

-- The exportation of genuine antiquities, religious objects, and manuscripts are strictly forbidden.
+- The exportation of genuine antiquities, religious objects, and manuscripts is strictly forbidden.

-- Bhutan does not seal liquor & it may be confiscated from you in Bangkok or Delhi so carry it in your checked luggage!!
+- Bhutan does not seal liquor & it may be confiscated from you in Bangkok or Delhi so pack it in your checked luggage!!

-Disclaimer it is not the roll of Bhutan & Beyond to provide accurate duty free information and we do so as a general guide for our travellers convenience.
+Duty Free Disclaimer: It is not the role of Bhutan & Beyond to provide accurate duty-free information and we do so as a general guide for our travellers, convenience.
 It is up to the individual traveller to further research the latest regulations for their intended destinations.

-If you are purchasing duty free at a foreign airport and you are unable to include in your checked luggage (in other words it is in your airline carry-on luggage) it is subject to confiscation at any intermediate airport you may transit or stopover in enroute back to you home country.
+If you purchase duty free liquids (liquor/perfume) at a foreign airport, they are subject to confiscation at any intermediate airport you may transit or stopover in, en-route.

 Drinks Prices:

 Approximate costs in US$ at standard 3* hotels.
-Prices may differ in luxury hotels & restaurants.
+Prices can be much higher in luxury hotels & upmarket restaurants.

 - Large bottle of Mineral Water – US$0.75